 The conditional period is one or two years, depending on what led to the application.
 The penalty, that is, the fine or prison sentence, is not affected by this, but is carried out as usual.

-You can also have your driving licence revoked, or find it difficult to get a driving permit, if there is information suggesting that you are unreliable in matters of sobriety.
-For example, this may apply if the police have taken care of you for intoxication on repeated occasions.
+Your driver's licence can also be revoked, and it may be difficult to obtain a driving permit, if there is information suggesting that you may be at risk of driving under the influence.
+For example, this may be the case if the police have taken you into custody for intoxication on repeated occasions.
 This applies even if you were not driving a car or any other motor vehicle.

 Alcohol impairs your judgment and performance and reduces your ability to make realistic assessments.
 It also impairs your vision and ability to judge distance and speed.